 As I mentioned in my last post, the main thing that helps with exhaustion is eating smaller, more frequent meals that include both carbs and protein.
 The carbs provide boosts of energy, while the protein helps your body use that energy longer to fight exhaustion.
 This combination also helps fight nausea because it keeps your blood sugar steady- the carbs bring your blood sugar up, while the added protein helps keep it from spiking and crashing.
 Another added benefit of carbs (and one reason we tend to be drawn to them) is that they are mood-lifters.
 Many pregnant women go through at least a couple weeks of overall feelings of sadness, depression, and/or anxiety.
 This is the most difficult symptom to manage nutritionally (and I feel the most difficult symptom overall) because it is mostly tied to our hormones and the big changes that lie ahead, but getting the right amounts and types of carbs and proteins throughout the day can help take the edge off while you cope.

 Of course, in the beginning, finding proteins that I actually wanted to eat seemed near impossible!
-I was able to rely on things like greek yogurt and kefir, nuts and peanut butter, beans, and hard-boiled eggs when meat and fish were off my radar.
+I was able to rely on things like greek yogurt (get my fave here and kefir, nuts and peanut butter, beans, and hard-boiled eggs when meat and fish were off my radar.
 These foods combined with fruits and whole grain breads and pastas helped stave off the nausea and at least somewhat give me energy.
 As mentioned in my last post, my favorite breakfasts have included whole grain waffles or bread and eggs, or whole grain cereal with kefir and frozen fruit.
 I have also relied on snacks like an apple and peanut butter and raw veggies and cheese.

 Another symptom that I have fought to manage is fluid retention.
 The main thing that is recommended, and that truly helps, is staying hydrated.
 While growing a teeny human, we need extra water but that’s not always easy to do when water makes you feel nauseous!
 One thing that helps is infusing my water.
 I chose lemon and ginger, and can quickly and easily make a pitcher of it every day or other day.
 This really helped fight nausea when I needed it, and it helps keep me hydrated.